Nalen98/eBPF-for-Ghidra/README.md

 19.12.2022 — added support for BPF_ATOMIC operations, ALU32 instructions added, BPF_JMP32 instructions added, JSET instruction fixed

 03.05.2023 — eBPF processor support added to the Ghidra official repository in the commit [506ca1e](https://github.com/NationalSecurityAgency/ghidra/commit/79102c13c48b56e8173a0754d2804f4fe25adf22)

+Starting from Ghidra 10.3, the eBPF module is included by default in Ghidra.
+There's no need to build this project and add it as a Ghidra extension anymore.
+For users of older versions of Ghidra, the eBPF module can still be accessed through existing [Releases](https://github.com/Nalen98/eBPF-for-Ghidra/releases/tag/v0.2).

 # Useful links